StarPlayrX/bigmac/README.md

 Now accepting donations https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ NiceMac LLC

 ## Basic Workflow in a Nut Shell 🥜
+2. cd to the current directory where bigmac.master folder is located or where /Volumes/bigmac is residing later on.
 1. Create USB with `sudo ./bigmac.sh`
 2. Reboot to USB Installer.
-3. run `preinstall.sh` before you run the Big Sur installer
+3. run `preinstall.sh` before you run you the Big Sur installer
-4. do the install. macOS 11 takes 3 stages to recomplete
+4. The Big Sur macOS 11 install takes 3 stages to recomplete.
 5. boot back into the usb
 5. run `postinstall.sh`
 6. consult this README.md first before opening an issue